 That's a statement we made two years ago when we published the white paper, "CRM in a Down Economy."
-We're more than two years into that down
+We're more than two years into that down economy today, and the theory has proven true.
+In fact, we may have understated the value of customer initiatives in a down economy.

 In bad economic times, the strategy of focusing on existing customers rather than on new customers can be even more valuable than during good times.
 For one thing, customer initiatives can be implemented in stages, generating quick, incremental ROI.
 A customer focus also builds trust between companies and their clients, which is a key enabler of long-term, profitable relationships.